Willyllem88/PROP-2024-25/DOCS/UI/ErrorLabel.md

 The `ErrorLabelController` provides two methods to control the error message:

 - `setErrorMsg(String errorMsg)`: Displays the error message on the screen.
+- `setErrorMsg(String errorMsg, int milliseconds)`: Displays the error message on the screen for the specified time.
 - `clearErrorMsg()`: Clears the error message.

 ### 4. Example Usage